Bortiz25/pet-store-website/README.md

 ### Running Unit Tests and Github Integration
 To run unit tests, execute `npm test` in the top level directory or in the `pet_website_app` folder.
 All tests will run and jest will tell you which of these tests passed and which failed.
 If the test fails, jest will indicate which call to `expect` and `toBe` failed as well as showing the expected and actual output.

 Unit tests will also be run anytime a push or pull request is made on any branch.
-To check if your
+To check if your tests passed, navigate to the actions tab of github and look for the action with the name of your last pushed commit.
+The Node.js CI workflow is found in the `github/workflows/node.js.yml` file.
+More information about the steps of the workflow can be found in comments in that file.